WRTeam-in/eDemand-Doc/docs/introduction.md

 ## About This Documentation

-This guide covers both the ***eDemand Mobile App*** and the Admin Panel.
+This guide covers both the ***eDemand Mobile App, web*** and the Admin Panel.
 While they are distinct products, they are designed to work seamlessly together.
-If you’ve purchased only one (e.g., just the mobile app), you can skip the sections related to the other product.

 ## Version Compatibility